 - Fertilization and fertigation increase N concentration in soils.
 In particular, drip fertigation supplies nutrients directly to the plant’s root zone.

 When fixing nitrogen deficiency, it’s important to maintain a proper balance.
 Each crop has specific needs.
 When a balance is shifted to any side, it always affects yields adversely.
-In particular, N saturation decreases sweet potato yields.
+In particular, N saturation can significantly complicate the sweet potatoes growing and reduce yields.
 The surprising phenomenon can be explained by the fact that N boosts the shoot growth while sweet potatoes are grown for roots.

 How To Deal With Nitrogen Deficiency With EOSDA Crop Monitoring